Sneezry/image-delay.js/README.md

 ## Add CSS3 Transition

-You can also add CSS3 transition to make it looks better.
+You can also add CSS3 transition to make it look better.
 For example, you may add code below in your style sheet:

 ```
 div {